Skip to Content

 Where to Stay

-I was staying in the South East of the island, in an area called Baie Lazare.
+I was staying in the South West of the island, in an area called Baie Lazare.
 I hired a car so was able to explore the entire island.
 After looking at all corners of the island I concluded that I was staying in the nicest area on the island.
 There are plenty of beautiful beaches nearby and some nice local shops.
 There are also several luxury resorts in the area which offer some wonderful restaurants.
 It just had good vibes!

 I selected my accommodation based on price.
 Seychelles is an expensive holiday destination but it isn’t impossible to find decent accommodation at a decent price.
 I found mine on Airbnb.
 I was staying in a 1 bedroomed cabin with a living-room/kitchen, bathroom and balcony.
 It cost £70 per night which is good for Seychelles.
 I noticed several other cabins that looked similar which were probably around the same price-mark.